top of page

 Do I have to register ahead of time?

-No. When you arrive at the event, you will be asked to fill out a short form that helps us keep everyone’s repairs organized.
+No. When you arrive at the event, you will be asked to fill out a form that helps us keep everyone’s repairs organized.
 You then just wait your turn, while enjoying a cup of tea and chatting with other visitors.

 Is parking available?